Saturday, 12 September 2020

 Grass and trees atop Mount Hay

-Mount Hay's summmit
+Mount Hay's summit

 As the age-old saying goes, what goes up, must come down and I retraced the route from Mount Hay's summit back to the marker post near the car park.
-It was time to venture out to Butterbox Point, which I had read was a good a lookout as any in the Blue Mountains.
+It was time to venture out to Butterbox Point, which I had read was as good a lookout as any in the Blue Mountains.

 New growth on the fire-damaged trees